 Each year, we send holiday greetings to our clients and colleagues.
 In recognition of the spirit of the season, the Community Engagement Committee selects a local non-profit to receive a donation from the Firm.

 Our lawyers provide pro bono legal counsel to individuals and organizations of limited financial means.
 We work closely with a number of organizations, including the Public Justice Center, Maryland Volunteer Lawyers Service, The Community Law Center, The Legal Aid Bureau, The Women’s Law Center, and Advocates for Children and Youth.
 The firm accepts hundreds of pro bono cases annually, representing more than 1,300 hours of pro bono time.

-In addition, our attorneys and professionals offer their time and talent to participate on the boards of directors and committees of, and as volunteers for, more than 100 nonprofit organizations, donating thousands of hours each year serving in these capacities.
+In addition, our attorneys and professionals volunteer their time and talent and participate on the boards of directors and committees of more than 100 nonprofits, donating thousands of hours each year serving in these capacities.
+Among these nonprofits are: